Crayons82/OpenTrickler/CommunityContributions/Crayons82/ReadME.md

  To assembly please reffer to Memphis's V1 readme.

 ## additonal information

-I recommend printing from the Step files over the STL.
-Step files are more accurate and give better finish.

 Use the links above for the proper LEDs and lens.
 Lens may need a small amount of sanding on the edges to get them to fit propperly.